 Nervous laughter isn’t always easy to control, especially if it’s the result of a medical condition.

-- Deep breathing exercises.
+- Doing deep breathing exercises.
 These relax anxiety that can overstimulate your nervous system and your brain.

-- Quiet meditation.
+- Engaging in quiet meditation.
 Use meditation to calm your mind and focus on something besides your stressors or other drains on your cognitive and emotional energy.

-- Yoga.
+- Practicing yoga.
 Movement through yoga can relax both your body and mind.

-- Art and music therapy.
+- Participating in art and music therapy.
 These allow you to focus on the artistic and creative process and stimulate your brain.

 Here are some possible treatments for the conditions that can cause nervous laughter:

 You may want to see a therapist or counselor if you find yourself laughing at inappropriate times and it’s disrupting your life.
-They can help you through CBT or similar strategies to learn how to cope and control nervous laughter.
+They can help you learn how to cope and control nervous laughter through CBT or similar strategies.

 See your doctor as soon as possible if you have any of the symptoms listed that might suggest a medical condition.
 You’re more likely to prevent possible complications if you treat these conditions early.

 Nervous laughter isn’t something to be anxious or embarrassed about.
 Research suggests that it may actually be a useful tool against negative emotions or during a hard time in your life.